PX4/PX4-user_guide/en/flight_controller/pixhawk_series.md

 - **FMUv4-PRO:** Slightly increased RAM.
 More serial ports.
 IO processor ([Pixhawk 3 Pro](../flight_controller/pixhawk3_pro.md))
 - **FMUv5:** New processor (F7).
 Much faster.
 More RAM.
 More CAN busses.
 Much more configurable.

+### Licensing and trademarks

+Pixhawk project schematics and reference designs are licensed under [CC BY-SA 3](https://creativecommons.org/licenses/by-sa/3.0/legalcode).

+The license allows you to use, sell, share, modify and build on the files in almost any way you like - provided that you give credit/attribution, and that you share any changes that you make under the same open source license (see the [human readable version of the license](https://creativecommons.org/licenses/by-sa/3.0/) for a concise summary of the rights and obligations).

+> **Note** Boards that are *derived directly* from Pixhawk project schematic files (or reference boards) must be open sourced.
+They can't be commercially licensed as proprietary products.

+Manufacturers can create (compatible) *fully independent products* by first generating fresh schematic files that have the same pin mapping/components as the FMU designs.
+Products that are based on independently created schematics are considered original works, and can be licensed as required.

+Product names/brands can also be trademarked.
+Trademarked names may not be used without the permission of the owner.

+> **Tip** *Pixhawk* is a trademark, and cannot be used in product names without permission.